PedroAyala120/Budget-Calculator/README.md

 # Budget-Calculator
-Old C++ program.
 This program will hold different monthly expenses in a structure and calculate if the user went over budget.